-For purposes of determining class rank, courses that have been modified by a student's ARD committee as to the required content of the essential knowledge and skills (TEKS) and reflected as such in that student's IEP shall be classified as Modified Content courses, and a 90 is the highest grade available.
+For purposes of determining class rank, courses that have been modified by a student's ARD committee as to the required content of the Texas Essential Knowledge and Skills (TEKS) and reflected as such in that student's IEP shall be classified as Modified Content courses, and a 90 is the highest grade available.
 Courses, for which only the methodology has been modified for a student, shall be classified as a regular course with a score of 100 being available.